digital-services-act/transparency-database/resources/markdown/api-documentation.md

 }
 ```

-<x-ecl.message type="info" icon="information" title="Important" message="Anytime you make a call to an API you should
+<x-ecl.message type="info" icon="information" title="Important" message="Anytime you make a call
-always validate that you did receive the proper status, '201 Created'." close="" />
+to an API you should always validate that you did receive the proper status, '201 Created'.
+If you did not receive a 201 Created, then the statement was not made, it is not in the database
+and you will need to retry at a later time." close="" />

 ## UUID